articulite/moq-rs/README.md

 - x265 library (included in the repository)
 - SDL2 library (included in the repository)
 - FFmpeg (for MP4 container creation)
+- NVIDIA GPU with NVENC/NVDEC support (optional, for hardware acceleration)

 ## Getting Started